GeorgeDaoud3/SOFE4630U-MS4/README.md

 ## Design

 In milestone 2, you designed a Dataflow job to preprocess the smart meter measurements.
-In this milestone, you will implement the same preprocessing but using microservices to communicate using a single Google Pub/sub-topic.
+In this milestone, you will implement the same preprocessing but using microservices communicating using a single Google Pub/sub-topic.

 The list of microservices are
 1. FilterReading: Eliminate records with missing measurements (containing None).